Hot Weather Safety Advice From Hancock Public Health - WFIN Local News

 Get more tips from the health department below and at CDC.gov.

-Temperatures are expected to reach the mid to upper 90s, with feels-like temps around 100 or higher, all next week.
+Temperatures are expected to be in the 90s all week, with feels-like temps around 100 or higher.

 Get the latest forecast and weather alerts by clicking here.